Mbed-TLS/mbedtls-docs/reviews/review-priorities.md

 - Commenting on the PR to explain why there is an important use-case for it
 - Other users commenting to show wider demand for the PR
-- Attending the bi-weekly Tech Forum call to discuss the PR
+- Attending the regular Tech Forum call to discuss the PR
 - Advocating for the PR on the project mailing list
 - Find others to review your PR